Smart Meter Replacement Program

 In Spring 2022, TCPUD implemented Phase 1 of the Smart Meter Replacement Program Project.
 This three-phase Project will gradually upgrade approximately 3,500 water meters with “smart” meters in TCPUD’s service area by 2024.
 Smart meter replacement is necessary because the existing water meters installed from 2007 to 2009 are nearing the end of their useful life and lack new and innovative technology.

-Phase 1 was completed in 2022 and included the replacement of nearly 800 water meters in the Dollar Point and Upper and Lower Highlands neighborhoods and on Meadow Brook Drive and Panorama Drive.
+Phase 1 was completed in 2022 and included the replacement of nearly 1,000 water meter transmitters in the Dollar Point and Upper and Lower Highlands neighborhoods and on Meadow Brook Drive and Panorama Drive.

 Specific neighborhoods identified for water meter replacement in Phase 3 (2024) will be determined at a later date.

 The total investment for this three-year Capital Infrastructure Project is $1.6 million.

 Replacing the existing water meter infrastructure with smart meter technology benefits the customer, the environment, and TCPUD.
 The need for vehicular travel to read water meters is eliminated, reducing greenhouse gas emissions.
 Additionally, by reducing staff time on meter readings, the TCPUD can work proactively to maintain its water systems and continue to focus on its mission of providing safe and reliable water to its customers.